Cinque Terre

 The old “Portus Delphini”, mentioned by Plinius, during the Roman times offered shelter to the ships sailing along the coast.

-The territory, first included in the belongings of the monks of San Fruttuoso Abbey,
+The territory, first included in the belongings of the monks of San Fruttuoso Abbey, then to the ones of the Republic of Genoa,

-which first enchanted the rich Genoese Bourgeoisie of the 19th Century
+owes its fortune to the beauty of the town, which first enchanted the rich Genoese Bourgeoisie of the 19th Century

 and after that writers and intellectuals, mostly of them foreign.